Blackened roots, failure to thrive, yellowing leaves, and irregular stunting may all be signs of root rot, but not all root rots are black root rot.

 Preventing black root rot

-The best way to avoid black root rot is to provide plants with good drainage, avoid overwatering and excessive use of fertilizer, and control fungus gnat populations with yellow sticky paper.
-Acidifying the soil can help somewhat, but soil pH is very difficult to change without ongoing treatments.
+The best way to avoid black root rot is to provide plants with good drainage, avoid overwatering and excessive fertilizer, and control fungus gnat populations with yellow sticky paper.
+Acidifying the soil can help somewhat, but soil pH is difficult to change without ongoing treatments.
 Crop rotation can also interrupt this disease cycle.

 Remember, mulching with arborist wood chips is one of the best ways to improve soil structure and drainage, reducing the chance of black root rot finding its way to your garden.